 If we terminate Dr. Ladwein without cause or Dr. Ladwein resigns as a result of our breach of any provision of the employment agreement, or a material change in his duties, we must make certain payments in addition to the payment of all compensation accrued through the effective date of resignation and reimbursement for all expenses incurred before the termination.
-Under such circumstances, we must (i) prior to November 1, 2012 pay him in a lump sum an amount equal to two months of his annual guaranteed salary in effect on the date of termination and (ii) from November 1, 2012 pay him in a lump sum equal to three months of his annual guaranteed salary in effect on the date of termination.
+Under such circumstances, we must pay him in a lump sum equal to three months of his annual guaranteed salary in effect on the date of termination.
 In addition, all options granted to him would immediately vest and become exercisable upon the termination of Dr. Ladwein's employment as described above.
 Our stock option agreement also provides that all options granted to him would immediately vest and become exercisable upon the occurrence of a change in control.